Priyansh-300/firstgit.demo/README.md

 # firstgit.demo
 this is my first git.
-Author - Priyanshu
+Author - Priyanshu.
-Fan of- Charles Babbage
+Fan of- Charles Babbage.
 inspired by - New innovation